 - Completion of 69 credits (68 credits for LPN Advanced Placement) - Completion of General Education distribution requirements as well as the Nursing curriculum - Cumulative average of no less than 2.0 and a minimum grade of "C+" in each Nursing and Biology course

-Cayuga Community College has articulation agreements with a number of baccalaureate nursing programs.
-For information on these, contact the director of nursing.
+Transferring into Bachelor's Degree Nursing Programs Cayuga Community College has articulation agreements with a number of baccalaureate nursing programs.
+For information on these, contact the director of Nursing.